Assistant Professor of Women Gender & Sexuality Studies

-Chin’s work has been published in Public Culture, Time & Society, Small Axe, Cultural Studies <-> Critical Methodologies, and Journal of Homosexuality.
+Chin’s work has been published in Public Culture, Interventions, Time & Society, Small Axe, Cultural Studies <-> Critical Methodologies, and Journal of Homosexuality.
 His research has been funded by the Social Sciences and Humanities Research Council of Canada and supported by fellowships in the Department of Sociology at Columbia University, the Center for Sexuality, Race, and Gender Justice at the University of Kent, and the Center for Black, Brown, and Queer Studies.

 He received his BA in International Development Studies and Anthropology from the University of Toronto and his MSW, MA (Anthropology), and PhD in Anthropology and Social Work from the University of Michigan.

 Chin, M. (2022).
 Queering Chinese Crossings in Late Twentieth Century Jamaica: Larry Chang and the Gay Freedom Movement.
 Interventions, 1-19. https://www.tandfonline.com/doi/full/10.1080/1369801X.2022.2029529

 Chin, M. (2020).
 Antihomosexuality and Nationalist Critique in Late Colonial Jamaica: Revisiting the 1951 Police Enquiry.
 Small Axe: A Caribbean Journal of Criticism, 24(3), 81-96. https://read.dukeupress.edu/small-axe/article-abstract/24/3%20(63)/81/167452/Antihomosexuality-and-Nationalist-Critique-in-Late